XiaohanSun001/PMSPcnn/README.txt

 The output file is "Spot_direct.npy".

 **DPX and CX
-Go to the Website£ºhttps://sourceforge.net/projects/psaia/ to download and install the program psaia.exe.
+Go to the WebsiteÂ£Âºhttps://sourceforge.net/projects/psaia/ to download and install the program psaia.exe.
 a.
-Run ¡°psaia.exe¡±;
+Run Â¡Â°psaia.exeÂ¡Â±;
 b.
 Step by step, selecet "Structure Analyser", then under it select "Analysis Type" and then select "Analyse by Chain".
 All parameters are set to default.
-Input the pdb file 1lni.pdb,1lni_39_N_D_mut.pdb (files in PMPCNN/code/features/Topology/pdbfile) to the program, and click ¡°run¡± to get the result, i.e.,1lni.tbl and 1lni_39_N_D_mut.tbl.
+Input the pdb file 1lni.pdb,1lni_39_N_D_mut.pdb (files in PMPCNN/code/features/Topology/pdbfile) to the program, and click Â¡Â°runÂ¡Â± to get the result, i.e.,1lni.tbl and 1lni_39_N_D_mut.tbl.
 Then put the output files into "PMPCNN/code/features/DPX_CX/psaia".
 Run the follwing commands in Linux: "cd PMPCNN/code/features/DPX_CX" and "./run_dpx_cx.sh 1lni".
 The output file is "psaia_direct.npy".